hartwigmedical/documentation/data-access-request-guide.md

 - For various resource files used in the analysis see our [resources page](https://resources.hartwigmedicalfoundation.nl/).

-## Tips on accessing the data trough GCP
+## Tips on accessing the data through GCP

 - [Accessing the data](#accessing-the-data)
 - [Scaling Analysis](#scaling-analysis)